 - Once warm, whisk in the flour, 1 tablespoon at a time until completely dissolved and the mixture begins to thicken.

-- Add in the almond milk, 1 cup at a time whisking constantly to prevent any clumps from forming.
+- Add in the dairy free milk, 1 cup at a time whisking constantly to prevent any clumps from forming.

 - Stir in the grated vegan Parmesan, salt, and pepper.